arangodb/kube-arangodb/docs/user/custom_resource.md

 ## Specification reference

-Below you'll find all settings of the `Cluster` custom resource.
+Below you'll find all settings of the `ArangoDeployment` custom resource.
 Several settings are for various groups of servers.
 These are indicated with `<group>` where `<group>` can be any of: